ivanmkc/forecasting-live-demo-backend/README.md

 gcloud builds submit --tag gcr.io/your-project-name/built-on-vertex-ai-backend
 ```

-This uses the Dockerfile to build the frontend container and save it in the Google Container Registry.
+This uses the Dockerfile to build the container and save it in the Google Container Registry.
 This can then be deployed to Cloud Run or other platforms.

 See [Deploy a Python service to Cloud Run](https://cloud.google.com/run/docs/quickstarts/build-and-deploy/deploy-python-service) for more information.